Skip to Main Content

 In this video University of Newcastle researchers explain why open access is important for their research.

-The Guideline supports the principles included in the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) policies.
+The Policy supports the principles included in the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) policies.

 More information Further information about options for open access publishing is available on the journal articles, books and book chapters, non-traditional research outputs, preprints and research data pages of this Module.